 “The reports of my death are greatly exaggerated.”
-That quote which was said to be from Mark Twain, could also apply to the state of retail in 2019.
-From headlines the past couple of years you might assume that sales in brick-and-mortar stores are in negative territory and on the brink of extinction.
+That quote which was said to be from Mark Twain, could also apply to the current state of retail.
+From headlines the past couple of years you might assume that sales in brick-and-mortar stores are in negative territory and on the brink of extinction (a full retail apocalypse!).

 You’d be wrong.

-Physical retail isn’t just alive and well, it’s thriving — and we’ve got the numbers to prove it.
+Physical retail isn’t just alive and well, it’s thriving — and we’ve got the numbers to prove there is no retail apocalypse.

 Brick and mortar sales are up